Stone-Snevets/BQ_Question_ReadIn/README.md

 Now everything is ready to install any external packages needed for this project
 * `pip install pypdf2` - Extracts the text from PDF files
 * `pip install docx2txt` - Extract the text from DOCX files
-* `pip install Spire.Doc` - Extract the text from DOC files

 # Resources